-Getting the full benefits of the antioxidants in green tea is possible if you take it two hours before and after meals.
-This is because when you drink it while eating, the tea may counteract with the proteins of the food you are eating, which greatly reduces its good effects.
+Getting the full benefits of the antioxidants in green tea. is possible if you take it two hours before and after meals.
+This is because when you drink a cup of green tea while eating. the tea may counteract with the proteins of the food you are eating. which greatly reduces its good effects.
 Nevertheless, you should never drink green tea in the morning, on an empty stomach.

-Although not really scientifically proven, there were studies made that show green tea can aid in weight loss.
+Although not really scientifically proven. there were studies made that show green tea can aid in lose weight.
 That is related to its ability to help inhibit the absorption of fat.
 For it to work, it should be taken two hours before bedtime.
-However, drinking green tea alone is not going to make you thinner; it has to be combined with proper diet and exercise.
+However, drinking green tea alone is not going to make you thinner. it has to be combined with proper diet and exercise.

 For better sleep